-MSHA Part 46 training is an online training program developed by the mine safety professionals at South Central College in Minnesota.
-There are currently six lessons, which cover surface miner training topics from the MSHA Part 46 standard.
+This online MSHA Part 46 training is an interactive training program developed by the mine safety professionals at South Central College in Minnesota.
+There are currently six online modules, which cover surface miner training topics from the MSHA Part 46 standard.
 These lessons include Hazard Communication, Machine Guarding, Electrical Safety, Workplace Examination, Miners Rights, and PPE.
 Online MSHA Part 46 training can be used as new miner training and as an annual refresher for already certified miners.

 Online MSHA Part 46 Training For Your Entire Staff.

-- MSHA Part 46 Training perfect for supervisors, foreman/woman, engineers and miners.
+- The online MSHA Part 46 Training perfect for supervisors, foreman/woman, engineers and miners.

 - Richly animated entertaining stories make these educational modules extremely enjoyable.